DataMedSci/yagit/docs/source/data_representation.rst

 where columns, rows, and frames are numbered using indexes.

-In YAGIT, the image indexes are written frame-first, column-last -- instead of using ijk (ith column, jth row, kth frame) it uses kji (kth frame, jth row, ith column).
+In YAGIT, the image indexes are written frame-first, column-last -- instead of using ijk (ith column, jth row, kth frame), it uses kji (kth frame, jth row, ith column).
 It's the same indexing as used in matrices and in most programming languages.

 .. figure:: _static/images/3d_index.svg